AlexanderKud/Ultimate-Bitcoin-Webserver/README.md

   First thing create a bloomfilter from address txt file.
   You can download it from here <a href="http://addresses.loyce.club/">http://addresses.loyce.club/</a> right-hand column.
   Donwload and unpack to the folder with webserver.
-Or use your own txt address file.
-  After that just run create_bloomfilter.py
+Or use your own txt address file. if you use your own  file with addresses uncomment and put its name in line 10 of create_bloomfilter.py After that just run create_bloomfilter.py
   In the browser: http://localhost:3333/1
   In the browser check the balance on the page: http://localhost:3333/0